-In order to meet the service demands of a progressive and rapidly expanding international full automatic telephone network with the best possible quality of service, it is essential that all factors adversely affecting the quality of service should be detected and service restored as quickly as possible.
-This objective recognizes the fact that perfect performance is unattainable and that beyond a certain point, costs can rise sharply out of proportion to service quality gain.
+In order to meet the service demands of a progressive and rapidly expanding international fully automatic telephone network with the best possible quality of service, it is essential that all factors adversely affecting the quality of service should be detected and service restored as quickly as possible.
+In setting this objective it is recognized that perfect performance is unattainable and that beyond a certain point, costs can rise sharply out of proportion to service quality gain.